Welcome to Stripe.

 Stripe works with various Stripe affiliates, Payment Method Providers and Payment Method Acquirers to provide you with access to the Payment Methods and Payment Processing Services.
 Where the Payment Processing Services enable you to submit Charges (as defined below), we may limit or refuse to process Charges for any Restricted Businesses, or for Charges submitted in violation of this Agreement.

 Your use of a Payment Method may be subject to separate terms applicable to the Payment Method.
-For example, Visa and Mastercard require you to enter into an agreement with the Payment Method Acquirer for Visa and Mastercard Transactions.
-The Payment Method Acquirer for Visa and Mastercard Transactions is Wells Fargo Bank, N.A, and you may not submit Visa and Mastercard Charges without first agreeing to the Wells Fargo Financial Services Terms.
+For example, Visa and Mastercard may require you to enter into an agreement with the Payment Method Acquirer for Visa and Mastercard Transactions.
+The Payment Method Acquirers for Visa and Mastercard Transactions are Wells Fargo Bank, N.A.,and BBVA USA.
+By using the Payment Processing Services to submit Visa or Mastercard Charges, you agree to the Wells Fargo Financial Services Terms, and the BBVA USA Financial Services Terms.
 See Section C.5 and Section C.6 below for more detail.

 The following terms used in this Agreement relate to your use of Payment Processing Services: